PaperYard

 GGI image courtesy of Village Design - https://www.villagedesign.co.uk/

 A landscape concept for a residential development in Birmingham’s Gun Quarter.
 Currently in technical design stage.
-The idea of forms and elements of outdoor ‘reading rooms’ was derived from the past occupants of the site.
+Previous intentions for the site created an outdoor ‘reading room’ concept, with forms and elements that reinterpreted past industry, whilst helping to shape spaces.

 1. People’s Hall of Science.